-- Assets and deferred outflows of resources exceeded liabilities at the close of the fiscal year by \$112.8 million (net position), an increase of \$30.8 million or 37.5%.
-This increase in net position is primarily due to the gain on transfer of the Expressway Parking Deck and Second Street Parking Facility to the City of Richmond, Virginia (the "City") during fiscal year 2014. - Operating revenues of \$39.2 million increased by 1.3%, primarily due to an increase in toll revenue from ridership growth.
-Operating expenses of \$25.9 million increased by 27.5% primarily due to planned Expressway System preservation and capital maintenance projects.
+- Assets and deferred outflows of resources exceeded liabilities and deferred inflows of resources at the close of the fiscal year by \$117.3 million (net position), an increase of \$5.6 million or 5.0%.
+This increase in net position is primarily due to increases in restricted and unrestricted assets as a result of operations, offset by the accounting loss of \$4.4 million on the planned transfer of the Diamond facility to the City of Richmond, Virginia (the "City") during fiscal year 2015 - Operating revenues of \$39.3 million increased by 0.2%, primarily due to an increase in toll revenue (2.9%) offset by \$0.9 million less in parking revenues after the parking facility asset transfers in fiscal year 2014.
+Operating expenses of \$20.7 million decreased by 20.2% primarily due to planned Expressway System preservation and capital maintenance projects.